 Scotts 2000-20 Reel Mower Review

-This is an almost noiseless and very low maintenance mower that's best suited for small (max 1/4 acre) yards that are relatively flat.
+The Scotts 2000-20 Classic Reel Mower (starting at $120, Amazon) is an almost noiseless and very low-maintenance mower that's best suited for small yards (no larger than a quarter of an acre) that are relatively flat.
 Its five blades cut a path 20 inches wide at any of nine heights between 1 and 3 inches.
 The front wheels stand 10 inches high, and the 6-inch back wheels are supposed to enhance maneuverability.
-The companion 2010-20SG model comes with a grass catcher and sells for about $20 more; Scotts Classic Reel Mower reviews at Home Depot mostly consider the bagger a superfluous attachment.
+The companion 2010-20SG model comes with a grass catcher and sells for about $20 more; Scotts reel mower reviews at Home Depot mostly consider the bagger a superfluous attachment.

-Overall, the Scotts 2000-20 Classic Reel Mower would be a good choice for homeowners with limited space -- small yards, small garages, and no tool shed (just hang this on a wall) -- and a willingness to mow often enough to keep the grass to manageable heights.
-And, the price is hard to beat.
+Overall, the Scotts 2000-20 Classic Reel Mower makes a good choice for homeowners with limited space -- small yards, small garages, and no tool shed (just hang this on a wall) -- and a willingness to mow often enough to keep the grass to manageable heights.
+And the price is hard to beat.